Retargeting for LASIK Pratices

 Once you develop that audience, you can then create an ad that serves as your final call to action, a conversion ad: get in touch, book a consultation, or something similar.

-There really is no limit to the amount of customization you can have with your retargeting, which allows you to test and develop a pipeline that will bring you a consistent stream of clients on a regular basis.
+There really is no limit to the amount of customization you can have with your retargeting, which allows you to test and develop a pipeline that will bring you a consistent stream of patients on a regular basis.

 After all, you never need to turn any of these off.
 You will always be creating a new audience from your awareness ad, showing that audience your engagement ad, and then showing that audience your conversion ad.